History of the Summer of Love — 1967: Part 4, Rock & Roll

 Paul recounts the story about a discussion in November 1966 with a friend on a plane:

 “We were having our meal and they had those little packets marked ‘S’ and ‘P’.
 [My friend] said, ‘What’s that mean?
 Oh, salt and pepper.’
 We had a joke about that.
 So I said, ‘Sergeant Pepper,’ just to vary it, ‘Sergeant Pepper, salt and pepper,’ an aural pun, not mishearing him but just playing with the words.”

 With A Little Help From My Friends

 Because John had injured a finger on a piano at this time, the song he and Paul wrote for Ringo Starr was called “Bad Finger Boogie,” though the name was changed before release to “With A Little Help From My Friends.”
-Two years later, the British rock band Badfinger took their name from that song and recorded for the Beatles’ Apple label.
-Two of their songs were by the Beatles.
-“Come and Get It” was written and produced by Paul and “Day After Day” was produced by George.
+Two years later, the British rock band Badfinger took their name from that song and recorded for The Beatles’ Apple label.
+Two of their songs were by The Beatles.
+“Come and Get It” was written and produced by Paul, and “Day After Day” was produced by George Harrison.